e-271/SpaceVT-GSoC-Demo/README.md

 Demo task for Space@VT GSoC 2018

 # Summary
 The objective of this project is to predict the Disturbance Storm Time (DST) index given Interplanetary Magnetic Field (IMF) data, particularly the Z component of magnetic field.
 The project uses a neural network to model a year of IMF data and predict DST data.
-The resulting model predicts the general trend of DST well, but it usually fails to predict the exact value.
-However, this is just a simple prototype, and there are a number of improvements that could possibly improve the accuracy.
+The resulting model predicts the general trend of DST fairly well, but it usually fails to predict the exact value.
+However, this is a prototype, and there are a number of improvements that could possibly improve the accuracy.

 # Background
 The Disturbance Storm Time (DST) index measures a magnetic field produced by ring current flowing around the earth's equator.
 During periods of disturbed space weather, the ring current will increase, causing a larger magnetic field.
 Negative values of DSV indicate that the induced magnetic field opposes the Earth's magnetic field.